The Best Metal Wallets 2020 [Buyers Guide]

 – High-Quality Metals: Titanium, Brass, or Stainless Steel

 Coming in at a hefty $139.99 the Contour Wallet by Trayvax is our most expensive wallet on this list.
-It’s not for everyone, but with over 1843 five 5 ratings and a 65-year warranty the Trayvax is a premium wallet for those who dare to spend.
-For more information on the Trayvax visit their website by clicking here.
+It’s not for everyone, but with over 1843 five 5 ratings and a 65-year warranty, the Trayvax is a premium wallet for those who dare to spend.
+For more information on the Trayvax visit their website by clicking the link below.

 The Ti5 Slim Wallet by Machine Era can be summed up in one word.
 Slim.
 I guess it’s in the name but the main point of this wallet is to keep your daily carry as small as possible.
 The wallet is ultra-slim, ultra-light and ultra-durable.